lisazhao513/lisazhao513.github.io/_pages/cv.md

 **Education**
 *University of California, Berkeley*
 * August 2021 - Expected May 2025
-* B.A. in Statistics and Economics | Minor in Data Science
+* B.A. in Statistics and Economics, Minor in Data Science
 * Relevant Coursework: Introduction to Time Series, Concepts of Computing with Data, Concepts of Probability, Concepts of Statistics, Structure and Interpretation of Computer Programs, Financial Economics, Introduction to Corporate Finance

 *London School of Economics* | Berkeley Study Abroad
 * June 2023 - July 2023
 Relevant Coursework: Behavorial Economics, Management of Organizations

 <br/>

 **Research Experience**